 A summary link provides a connection between content in the summary and the related content in the associated view.

 By default, the associated view displays files that have been coded to your case nodes.
 If you have already created the summary, you can select content in the summary and the associated view and link them:

 - In the associated view on the right, select the content that you want to summarize and link

 - In the matrix, select the text you want to link (or click in the paragraph you want to link).

 - On the Framework Matrix tab, in the Summary group, click New Summary Link.

 - You can highlight the location of summary links in the matrix cells or highlight linked content in the associated view.

 - If you want to remove a summary link, click in the linked text and then click Delete Summary Link, in the Summary group, on the Framework Matrix tab.

-- You can only create a summary link to content that is coded to the row (case) code.
-If you create a summary link to content in the associated view, and then later uncode this content (at the row code), the summary link is deleted along with the coding.
+- You can only create a summary link to content that is coded to the row (case) node.
+If you create a summary link to content in the associated view, and then later uncode this content (at the row node), the summary link is deleted along with the coding.

 The Reference tab of the associated view can only display coded textual content.